Bios-Marcel/ServerBrowser/README.md

 ## You want to help?
 You can help by [reporting bugs](https://github.com/Bios-Marcel/ServerBrowser/issues), [recommending new features](https://github.com/Bios-Marcel/ServerBrowser/issues) or [creating pull requests](https://github.com/Bios-Marcel/ServerBrowser/pulls).

+Another way for you to contribute, is to help localizing the application, simply look at the language files and translate it into your native language.

 ## Build

 This project is managed using [gradle](https://gradle.org).